 The Center for Justice & Democracy was founded by consumer advocates in March 1998.
 Originally known as Citizens for Corporate Accountability and Individual Rights (CCAIR), the organization was formed with seed money from filmmaker Michael Moore and received a significant grant from the Stern Family Fund as a recipient of the Public Interest Pioneer award.
 An independent office for CJ&D was established in New York in 1999.

-Over the past decade, CJ&D has grown into an organization of talented staff working in two different offices.
+Over the past two decades, CJ&D has grown into an organization of talented staff working around-the-clock to protect the civil justice system.
 CJ&D has released hundreds of studies, White Papers and fact sheets on civil justice issues, presented testimony before Congress and state legislatures, and helped organize countless press events advocating the rights of consumers and patients.

 Through groundbreaking research and legal analysis, grassroots mobilization and effective advocacy, CJ&D is fighting to protect the civil justice system.